A high-kicking giant. A clumsy cowpoke. A grumpy, pipe-smoking trout fishing beside an imaginary stream.

 Vignettes include “The Baby,” inspired by the birth of Cooper’s first child; “The Horse,” which pays homage to his father, a veterinarian who courted Cooper’s mother on horseback; and “Fish-or-Man,” in which he asks the audience “How do you think a fish would feel … if he were the one winding the reel?”

 But the stars of the show are Cooper’s exquisite masks, each of which can take up to 300 hours to make.
 Working primarily with scavenged materials, Cooper begins by ripping paper bags or old cloth into small pieces that are then dipped into glue and laminated over a carefully crafted clay sculpture.

 Once the layers dry, the clay is dug out and removed, leaving just the hollowed-out mask ready for final flourishes, which often includes some clever engineering.
 The fish mask, for example, can blow bubbles from its mouth, while Cooper’s wind creature features spinning limbs mounted on an old bicycle wheel.

-Born in raised in rural Maine — where he still resides — Cooper earned a bachelor’s degree in peace studies from Goddard College in Plainfield, VT, where he also developed an interest in performance.
-He then spent six years training with two of the greatest mime teachers of the 20th century: Etienne Decroux of Paris, France, and Tony Montanaro of Paris, Maine.
+Born and raised in rural Maine — where he still resides — Cooper earned a bachelor’s degree in peace studies from Goddard College in Plainfield, Vt., where he also developed an interest in performance.
+He spent six years training with two of the greatest mime teachers of the 20th century: Etienne Decroux of Paris, France, and Tony Montanaro of Paris, Maine.